Slow-Scan TV (SSTV)

 How Do I Get Started?

 If you have an interface between your computer and radio for digital modes (FT-8, BPSK, etc.), that interface should work for SSTV.
 Download and install SSTV software (see right) and configure to see the audio source for your interface.
 Most software supports “templates” where you can add overlays to images for CQ and your callsign or freeform text.
+There’s usually plenty of SSTV activity to receive on 14.230 MHz on evenings and weekends.

 Even if you don’t have a wired interface, you can still have fun with SSTV.
 You can use smartphone apps to send and receive SSTV images, just by holding the phone up to your radio microphone or speakers (audio coupling) – it works best in a quiet room.